-We have a hearing induction loop system in place at the reception, gift shop and mini golf desks.
+We have a hearing induction loop system in place at the reception and gift shop.
 Hearing aid users need to switch to the ‘T’ mode to take advantage of this.
 Most videos in the centre have subtitles in order to assist guests.

 Once you have obtained your tickets there the centre is located on the first floor.
 There are 36 steps leading to the first floor with 4 landing points every 9 steps.
 The lighting on the stairs is fairly dim.
 A lift is available which is 1.2m wide and is located behind the reception desk.

 There is background music playing in each area of the centre and some videos have audio playing on them.
 Informational talks also occur every hour and could seem somewhat loud if unexpected.
 There is various signage around the site at medium eye level and the lift/toilet signs will soon be made tactile to further aid guests.
 The narrowest clear door opening width is 0.84 metres; however this can be bypassed if necessary.